aysms/Polygon-area-calculator/README.md

+### My Contribution
+My contribution is in shape_calculator.py.
+The rest files are created by freeCodeCamp.org.

 ### Assignment

 In this project you will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.